 - 1. Find the A joker (27).
 Exchange it with the card beneath (after) it in the deck, to move the card down the deck by one position.
 (What if the joker is the last card in the deck?
 Imagine that the deck of cards is continuous; the card following the bottom card is the top card of the deck, and you'd just exchange them.) - 2.
 Find the B joker (28).
 Move it two cards down by performing two exchanges. - 3.
 Swap the cards above the first joker (the one closest to the top of the deck) with the cards below the second joker.
 This is called a triple cut. - 4.
 Take the bottom card from the deck.
 Count down from the top card by a quantity of cards equal to the value of that bottom card.
 (If the bottom card is a joker, let its value be 27, regardless of which joker it is.)
 Take that group of cards and move them to the bottom of the deck.
 Return the bottom card to the bottom of the deck. - 5.
+(Last step!)
 Look at the top card's value (which is again 1-27, as it was in the previous step).
 Put the card back on top of the deck.
 Count down the deck by that many cards, starting with the top card.
-Record the value of the NEXT card after that in the deck, but don't remove it from the deck. - 6.
-If the card found in the previous step is not a joker, you've got the next value in the keystream: it's the card you found.
-However, if ythe card you found is a joker, leave the deck precisely as it is, and start the process all over again from step 1.
-Do this as many times as necessary until you end up at this step with a card that isn't a joker.
+Record the value of the NEXT card after that in the deck, but don't remove it from the deck.
+If that next card happens to be a joker, don't record anything.
+Leave the deck the way it is, and start again from the first step, repeating until that next card is not a joker.